mgravell/DraftBlogs/Pipelines/Part2.md

     WritableBuffer wb = writer.Alloc(3);

-A `WritableBuffer` represents the state of an in-progress attempt to write, and essentially provides us with access to part of a *block* obtained from the memory pool (that we looked at in part 1).
-Usually, we will be writing lots of things at the same time, so by specifying the number of bytes we want to write, the pipe can check whether there is enough space for the 3 bytes at the end of the *current* block, and if so it can allow us to keep appending there; if there were only 2 bytes left (or no active block at all), it can consider the previous block as "done", request a new block from the memory pool, and make the fresh block available to us.
+A `WritableBuffer` represents the state of an in-progress attempt to write, and essentially provides us with access to successive parts of *block*s obtained from the memory pool (that we looked at in part 1).
+The `WritableBuffer` maintains a logical position of *what we've written* - which might cover multiple blocks.

+Usually, we will be writing lots of things at the same time, so by specifying the number of bytes we want to write, the pipe can check whether there is enough space for the 3 bytes at the end of the *current* block on the pipe, and if so it can allow us to keep appending there; if there were only 2 bytes left (or no active block at all), it can consider the previous block as "done", request a new block from the memory pool, and make the fresh block available to us.

 An alternative approach is to just use `writer.Alloc()` *without* specifying an amount to ensure; in that case, it is the consumer's job to check how much space is available in the `WritableBuffer`, and only write that much - then request a new one.
 This is especially important when handling larger quantities of data, an *in particular* when the amount of data that we want to write might be larger than the block size of the memory pool, since `writer.Alloc(hugeSize)` is likely to fail.

 Once we have the `WritableBuffer`, we need to write to it.
-It provides a property that provides the *unused space in the block*:
+It provides a property that provides the *unused space in the active block*:

     Memory<byte> memory = wb.Buffer;